 Barcamp Ghana is a project being run by the GhanaThink Foundation, an NGO based both in Ghana and the USA.
 A BarCamp is a user-generated conference (or unconference).
 It is an open, participatory workshop-event, whose content is provided by participants.
 The Barcamp Ghana events are organized to forge networking, discussion, partnerships and change.
 The goal is to help Ghanaians learn about the issues that affect them, generate ideas for development, network and partner with others who have similar interests and improve or start businesses and projects.

-The events have brought together over 2500 leaders and change makers.
-They have also given birth to some professional groups (including 4 Google Technology User Groups in Ghana) and started up or supported new and ongoing enterprises and ventures.
+The events have brought together over 3500 young change makers, doers and entrepreneurs.
+They have also given birth to some professional groups (including 4 Google Technology User Groups in Ghana and the Ghana Makers Group) and started up or supported new and ongoing enterprises and ventures.
 They have also educated attendees about many products and also given the opportunity for different businesses to get feedback on their products and improve their services.
 They have also inspired many Ghanaian youth to become agents of change and work smarter to shape the Ghanaian future.
 The events are contributing to building a network of young, positive-minded, innovative and entrepreneurial Ghanaians.